This article covers the following topics:

 - Donors are often eager to support those in need, but with thousands of nonprofits and GoFundMe fundraisers to choose from, many struggle to decide where to give.
-GoFundMe Causes eliminates the need to decide on which personal fundraiser or nonprofit to support by enabling you to make a single tax-deductible donation to a Cause fund you care about, and that your donation is then responsibly dispersed to benefit many.
+GoFundMe Causes eliminates the need to decide on which personal fundraiser or nonprofit to support by enabling you to make a single tax-deductible donation to a Cause fund you care about.
+Then your donation is responsibly dispersed to benefit many.

 How do I know what fundraisers and nonprofits my donation will benefit?

 - Updates are posted to all Cause funds when grants are sent, and these are emailed to all donors.
 The update posts share personal thank-you’s, images, and testimonials from grantees so you can see the impact your donation has and how you helped to make a difference.

 Are donations to a Cause fund tax deductible?